 The bachelor's degree major and minor concentrations listed below are currently offered.
 Others will be announced, and changes may be made based upon student interest and changes in requirements of teacher certification agencies and professional schools.
-Contact the Vice President for Academics or the chairman of the Department of Interdisciplinary Studies for information about studies or careers not listed.
+Contact the Vice President for Academics or the dean of the School of Arts and Humanities for information about studies or careers not listed.